hgeorgsch/armchar/proposal.md

     + collection of Trait objects which contains
         + method to apply a single TraitDelta object to make a new Trait object
+    + collection of Equipment objects
+        - in particular weapons for generation of combat stats
+        - it may be a challenge to handle natural weapons, artificial weapons and other equipment consistently
     + method to apply a sequence of TraitDelta object to return a CharacterSheet for the next Time
         + (we might feed in a JournalEntry, but I assume here that